2-categorical affine symmetries of quantum enveloping algebras: Introduction

 While an earlier draft of this article was in preparation, we were informed that an essentially dual representation of $U_q(\hat{\mathfrak{b}})$ on $U_q^-(\mathfrak{sl}_{n+1})$ was constructed in \cite{unipotent}, and later generalized to other types in \cite{unipotent2}.
 The main results of these papers are new explicit constructions of prefundamental representations.
 These prefundamental representations were introduced in \cite{herjim} and are important in the representation theory of $U_q(\hat{\mathfrak{b}})$.
 For example, in an appropriate version of category $\mathcal{O}$ for $U_q(\hat{\mathfrak{b}})$, every simple module arises as a subquotient of tensor powers of the prefundamental and 1-dimensional representations.
 We will show that a quotient of $U_q^+(\mathfrak{sl}_{n+1})$ is isomorphic to a prefundamental representation, compared to the unipotent coordinate ring submodule of \cite{unipotent}.
 However, due to a few simplifying assumptions made in our case, we are able to prove slightly more.
 In \cite{unipotent}, the character formulas of \cite{charform} are needed to make the identification with the prefundamental representation.
 Instead, we prove the simplicity of the quotient directly, thereby giving a new proof of the character formulas.
+Similar constructions of the prefundamental representations as quotients of ``Verma-like" modules appear in \cite{neguţcato}, although these constructions are less explicit.
 These prefundamental representations were originally defined as limits of Kirillov-Reshetikhin modules, with the action of $U_q(\hat{\mathfrak{b}})$ given in terms of Drinfeld's loop generators.
 So, the results of \cite{unipotent} and this article are somewhat surprising in that the action of the Chevalley generators can be given explicitly for many prefundamental representations.
+It would be interesting to compare our construction more precisely to those of \cite{unipotent} and \cite{neguţcato}.

+It seems likely that our results can be generalized to other types.
+Our most significant technical result, Theorem \ref{thm:newproj}, which produces an explicit basis for a key module, does not assume any particular type.
+Moreover, we use various technical tools from \cite{bkm} which are not limited to type $A_n$.
+Related representations of $U_q^+(\hat{\mathfrak{g}})$ in more general types appear in \cite{unipotent} and \cite{unipotent2}.
+Generalizing our constructions to all simple types is work in progress.

 It is an open problem to find purely algebraic categorifications of the loop generators in an affine quantum group.
 Because of this, it is interesting to see that evaluation-like homomorphisms have natural categorifications via the Kac-Moody presentation.